bgross20/Global-Terrorism/README.md

 I was able to choose which open-source data I wanted to work as long as it met certain requirements which are listed below.
 The data is open-source data from Kaggle.
 It consists of 181,691 rows and 135 columns.
 The data consists of columns such as country_txt (name of country), nkill (number of individuals killed), and iyear (year of attack).
 The data can be found at: [https://www.kaggle.com/datasets/START-UMD/gtd].

-The requirements for choosing data are:
+The requirements for choosing data were:

 - Be open-source.
 - Come from an authentic/authoritative source.